-My evolution into Emotional Holistic Coaching began after I retired and started working as a personal trainer.
-It was then that I noticed that most of my clients were trying to fix their “outsides,” while their “insides” were not only in deep trouble, but were being neglected or ignored.
-This lack of emotional self-awareness almost always led to subconscious self-sabotage and ultimately left me feeling helpless and unfulfilled in finding ways to truly help them.
+I’ve been in the health and wellness profession now for 15 years.
+Right from the start, I noticed that most of my clients were trying to fix their “outsides,” while their “insides” were not only in deep trouble, but were being neglected .
+This lack of emotional self-awareness almost always led to subconscious self-sabotage.

-With a desire to make a lasting difference, I dove into advanced studies of the human psyche, learning more about emotional, subconscious, and mind/body-related issues.
-I got a Bachelors and Masters in Psychology (Counseling), and became a certified Advanced Holistic Coach.
-I also spent 18 months serving in a veterans treatment center as a therapist intern, directly working with homeless and addicted veterans (one of the biggest honors of my life).
+This is why I dove into advanced studies of the human psyche, learning more about emotional, subconscious, and mind/body-related issues.
+I received my Bachelors and Masters in Psychology (Counseling), and became a certified Advanced Holistic Coach.
+I also spent 18 months serving in a veterans treatment center as a therapist intern, directly working with our homeless and addicted veterans, my family in struggle.

-When I was a child, I only remember once ever stating what I wanted to be when I grew up, and it was, “a counselor for abused children.”
-I believe I am fulfilling that dream.
-Being an Emotional Holistic Coach allows me to help others help themselves in a way that creates insightful, true and purposeful change.
-I fully believe that we all have the power within us to create the world we want, but it has to start with each of us discovering and loving the things that we don’t understand about ourselves.
-Then and only then can we learn to practice non-judgment, acceptance and compassion for others.
+We all have the power within us to create the world we want, but it has to start with each of us finding and then sharing the things that we hide about ourselves.
+Then and only then can we learn to practice non-judgment, acceptance and compassion for ourselves and others.